grvc-robotics-lab/RealSenseBoxDetection/README.md

   - `box`: Structure containing measured points and rotation matrix.
 - **Description:** Determines the rotational matrix for aligning the parcel with the camera's coordinate system.

-#### drawVertices
+#### drawVertex

-- **Purpose:** Draws projected vertices and reference points on the image.
+- **Purpose:** Draws projected vertex and reference points on the image.
 - **Parameters:**
-  - `image`: Output image with projected vertices.
+  - `image`: Output image with projected vertex.
-  - `box`: Structure containing vertices and rotation matrix.
+  - `box`: Structure containing vertex and rotation matrix.
   - `intr`: RealSense camera intrinsics.
-- **Description:** Projects and visualizes parcel vertices and reference points on the image.
+- **Description:** Projects and visualizes parcel vertex and reference points on the image.

 ### Utility Functions